HubReb/mmt_foil_exp/results.md

     * combination with barely increasing image attention: highest increase of uncertainty in this case
 * replacing IN barely changes anything, simply translation of foil word
+* random 4 replacement manages to translate the begging of sentence; femme has red hotspot on the woman's face
 * 17 is great example of wrong translations
     * image attentions: 0.10 - 0.40
     * random 0.175